 “Not anymore, Calamity,” I say.
 “There are fears here, but not mine.”

 “Nope,” I say.
-“You might recognize him thought.”
+“You might recognize this fear thought.”
 Fears aren't necessarily physical.
-This one certainly isn’t physical, but just as deadly as any physical fear, judging by his reaction.
+This one certainly appears to not be physical, but just as deadly as any physical fear, judging by Calamity’s reaction.
 All it takes is a glimpse of the blinding light coming from the room, and Calamity is practically tripping over himself to re-create a door in the opening.
 I don’t know what was in that room, just that it wasn’t a fear of mine.
 I don’t have fear with any power over me, no anymore, at least.
 The exchange of blows had continued, unabated, this entire time.

 As he retreats, step by hard fought step, he weakens, putting up less and less resistance.
 His strength is in his control of the Epic’s mind.
 The less control he has, the weaker he is.
 Finally, I reach the back of my mind, my subconscious.
-A flick of my wrist, and he’s down on sword, a slash to his sword hilt, and his other sword is gone.
+A flick of my wrist, and he’s down on sword, a slash to his sword hilt, and his other sword is gone, except for the pommel, which is still in his hand.

-“You reeling think you’re going to beat me this time?
+“You really think you’re going to beat me this time?
 You’ve failed before, you’ll fail again.
 He says, doing anything to rattle me.

 Bane is back, trying to get at me through Yun-Yammka to me.
 “Good, he’s awake,” Bane says.